 - Loss of companionship or consortium

-Our team at John Foy & Associates can evaluate your total damages after an accident.
-If you lost a loved one, we can determine if you qualify for compensation.
+Your traumatic brain injury attorney can evaluate your total damages after an accident.
+If you lost a loved one, they can determine if you qualify for compensation.
 Wrongful death claims can really help surviving family members after a tragic brain injury.

 You will want to know how a fair settlement looks.
 Fair compensation should: